DarrenN/identikon/README.md

 identikon
 =========

 A small collection of Racket scripts for generating identicons.
 This is very much alpha and will be changing a lot as I learn more about Racket.
 Identicons can be saved as PNG or SVG.
+[Obligatory blog post](http://darrennewton.com/2015/01/04/deterministic-pixels/).

+## Dependencies

+You will need to install [sugar](http://pkg-build.racket-lang.org/doc/sugar/index.html) and [css-tools](https://github.com/mbutterick/css-tools).

 ## Usage